 - Attend a lunch or dinner with officers or other members, if possible. - Encourage the chapter to host a scholarship banquet. - Be available and enthusiastic about helping the chapter members educate themselves.
 Present a study skills seminar to the chapter and/or new member class. - Attend Parent's Day activities.
-Parents will feel good knowing their child is a member of a chapter with an active, positive role model. - · Get to know all chapter members by name. - Assist officers in planning events when needed. - Try to attend and participate in community events with the chapter when appropriate. - Ask to be on the chapter's e-mail list serve or mailing list. - Stay informed of what is happening in the organization, both positive and negative. - Stay connected with the Director and Assistant Director of Greek Life and use them as a resource often. - Take the chapters or officers schedules into consideration when arranging meetings. - Agree to support the rules and regulations of the university and the national fraternity. - Keep honest and open with chapter members and officers.

-- Stay informed of problems and issues in the fraternity and sorority community through the chapter or Office of Greek Life. - Attend chapter activities when invited, including social events. - Stay informed of the chapter's organizational activities, meetings, and social events. - Meet regularly with the chapter or chapter representatives to discuss organizational challenges. - Stay informed of any potential problems or concerns with the chapter, especially regarding academic, membership and conduct issues. - · Attend advisor and/or alumni meetings when scheduled by the Office of Greek Life.
+Parents will feel good knowing their child is a member of a chapter with an active, positive role model. - Get to know all chapter members by name. - Assist officers in planning events when needed. - Try to attend and participate in community events with the chapter when appropriate. - · Ask to be on the chapter's social media, e-mail list serve or mailing list. - Stay informed of what is happening in the organization, both positive and negative. - Stay connected with the Director and Assistant Director of Fraternity and Sorority Life and use them as a resource often. - Take the chapter's or officer's schedules into consideration when arranging meetings. - Agree to support the rules and regulations of the university and the national fraternity. - Keep honest and open with chapter members and officers. - Stay informed of problems and issues in the fraternity and sorority community through the chapter or Office of Fraternity & Sorority Life. - Attend chapter activities when invited, including social events. - Stay informed of the chapter's organizational activities, meetings, and social events. - Meet regularly with the chapter or chapter representatives to discuss organizational challenges. - Stay informed of any potential problems or concerns with the chapter, especially regarding academic, membership and conduct issues. - Attend advisor and/or alumni meetings when scheduled by the Office of Fraternity & Sorority Life.